 - Each core course can only be repeated once, unless there is a special circumstance.
 In this rare instance the student is required to petition the Graduate Studies Committee to be allowed to take a core course a third time.

-- The approved additional courses may be in Mathematics, Chemistry, Physics, Computer Science, Electrical Engineering, Mechanical Engineering, Reliability Engineering and Nuclear Engineering.
+- The approved additional courses may be in Materials Science and Engineering, Mathematics, Chemistry, Physics, Computer Science, Electrical Engineering, Mechanical Engineering, Reliability Engineering and Nuclear Engineering.
 Courses taken at the 400 level may not be used to satisfy the Materials course requirements.

 - Ph.D. students can count up to 3 credits of ENMA 698 XXX (XXX is the individual advisor section) coursework toward the 12 credits of additional courses (beyond core courses) with the requirement that all 3 credits of ENMA 698 XXX are associated with the same advisor.